nengo/nengo-dl/docs/extra_objects.rst

 Extra Nengo objects
 ===================

-Nengo DL adds some new Nengo objects that can be used during model construction.
+NengoDL adds some new Nengo objects that can be used during model construction.
 These could be used with any Simulator, not just ``nengo_dl``, but they tend to be useful for deep learning applications.